aureus123/catalogs/README.md

 🚰 Sources of WCSTools 3.9.7 from http://tdc-www.harvard.edu/wcstools should be downloaded to wcstools-3.9.7 folder, and compiled.
 The routine "wcsconp" is used for transforming coordinates.

-🚰 Some experiments require having GSC catalog and source files is gsc folder.
+🚰 Some experiments require having GSC catalog and source files in the gsc folder.

 ### Mean accuracy of catalogues